Family therapy: History and theoretical frameworks

-The Liberation Based Healing framework for family therapy offers a complete paradigm shift for working with families while addressing the intersections of race, class, gender identity, sexual orientation and other socio-political identity markers.
-This theoretical approach and praxis is informed by Critical Pedagogy, Feminism, Critical Race Theory, and Decolonizing Theory.
-This framework necessitates an understanding of the ways Colonization, Cis-Heteronormativity, Patriarchy, White Supremacy and other systems of domination impact individuals, families and communities and centers the need to disrupt the status quo in how power operates.
-Traditional Western models of family therapy have historically ignored these dimensions and when white, male privilege has been critiqued, largely by feminist theory practitioners, it has often been to the benefit of middle class, white women's experiences.
+The liberation-based healing framework for family therapy offers a complete paradigm shift for working with families while addressing the intersections of race, class, gender identity, sexual orientation, and other socio-political identity markers.
+This theoretical approach and praxis is informed by critical pedagogy, feminism, critical race theory, and decolonizing theory.
+It necessitates an understanding of the ways colonization, cisheteronormativity, patriarchy, white supremacy and other systems of domination impact individuals, families and communities and centers the need to disrupt the status quo in how power operates.
+Traditional Western models of family therapy have historically ignored these dimensions, and when white, male privilege has been critiqued, largely by feminist theory practitioners, it has often been to the benefit of middle-class, white women's experiences.
 While an understanding of intersectionality is of particular significance in working with families with violence, a liberatory framework examines how power, privilege and oppression operate within and across all relationships.
-Liberatory practices are based on the principles of Critical-Consciousness, Accountability and Empowerment.
-These principles guide not only the content of the therapeutic work with clients but also the supervisory and training process of therapists.
-Dr. Rhea Almeida, developed the Cultural Context Model as a way to operationalize these concepts into practice through the integration of culture circles, sponsors, and a socio-educational process within the therapeutic work.
+Liberatory practices are based on the principles of critical consciousness, accountability, and empowerment.
+These principles guide not only the content of therapeutic work with clients but also the supervisory and training processes for therapists.
+Rhea Almeida developed the cultural context model as a way to operationalize these concepts into practice through the integration of culture circles, sponsors, and a socio-educational process within the therapeutic work.

-Ideas and methods from family therapy have been influential in psychotherapy generally: a survey of over 2,500 US therapists in 2006 revealed that of the 10 most influential therapists of the previous quarter-century, three were prominent family therapists and that the marital and family systems model was the second most utilized model after cognitive behavioral therapy.
+Ideas and methods from family therapy have been influential in psychotherapy generally: a survey of over 2,500 US therapists in 2006 revealed that of the 10 most influential therapists of the previous quarter-century, three were prominent family therapists and that the marital and family systems model was the second-most-utilized model after cognitive behavioral therapy.